 Mix this salad the night before a potluck party and you’ll be ready to walk out the door the next day.
 As with most mixtures, the flavors marry and meld together after sitting in the refrigerator for a few hours.

-Serve this crunchy cucumber salad alongside grilled meats and baked beans, for a light side dish.
+Serve this light and crunchy cucumber salad alongside grilled meats or grilled salmon, and baked beans, for a delicious meal.
+The green color makes this a fun salad to serve for St. Patrick’s day too.

 - 1 1/2 cucumbers